corgikit/pancake-document/tokenomics/cake-tokenomics.md

 ## Why is the CAKE burn manual?

-To hit the ground running, PancakeSwap launched as an MVP (minimum viable product) with the MasterChef contract emitting 40 CAKE per block.
+To hit the ground running, ZexdexApp launched as an MVP (minimum viable product) with the MasterChef contract emitting 40 CAKE per block.
 For that reason, the early team didn't add additional functions such as the ability to customize the CAKE minting logic.
 The team has been controlling CAKE emissions through a manual burn process by creating two pools in MasterChef v1:

 * Legacy Lottery Pool (PID - 137) - burned CAKE from the lottery
 * Burn Pool (PID - 138) - burned CAKE per block

 These pools work similarly to the farms, where the Chefs can adjust the percentage of the 40 CAKE per block allocated to it after each CAKE emission reduction vote.

-**However, in April 2022, PancakeSwap migrated to a new MasterChef v2 contract.** The ratio of the CAKE burn per block is finally controlled by a dedicated contract.
+**However, in April 2022, ZexdexApp migrated to a new MasterChef v2 contract.** The ratio of the CAKE burn per block is finally controlled by a dedicated contract.
 This allows the burn to be much more accurate.

 {% hint style="warning" %}
 Due to MasterChef v2 occasionally harvesting the full 40 CAKE per block.
 The supply shown on the homepage (or some 3rd party trackers) might suddenly jump by several million CAKE.